-At Rogers Solicitors we understand that every case is completely different.
-Our team takes the time to understand your personal injury* claim in detail so that we are best equipped in order to achieve the most desirable outcome.
-We have compiled some case studies below so that you can get an idea of the process involved with a personal injury* case.
+At Rogers Personal Injury Solicitors we understand that every case is completely different.
+Our team takes the time to understand your personal injury claim in detail so that we are best equipped in order to achieve the most desirable outcome.
+We have compiled some case studies below so that you can get an idea of the process involved with a personal injury case.

 Brian was involved in a road traffic accident in 2015 after his car was hit from behind by a third party at traffic lights in Dublin City centre.

 Brian got in touch with us on a Friday afternoon and one of our Solicitors arranged to meet Brian at his home on the Saturday.
 Brian had 2 concerns – the damage to his car and the pain in his lower back.
 We spent just over one hour with Brian on obtained all the information we needed to get the case started.

 We got in touch with the third party insurer right away to advise that we were pursuing a claim.
 The insurer sent an assessor out to look at Brian’s car.
 Within a few weeks the insurers admitted liability for the accident which was no real surprise given the facts.
 The insurers arranged for Brian’s car to be repaired at a local garage and this was done with minimal fuss.
 The insurers paid for the repairs as the damage was caused by their driver.
 Brian was delighted with the speed at which his car was repaired.

 However, Brian was still experiencing a lot of back pain.
 We arranged for Brian to be examined by a doctor three months after the accident.
 The doctor carried out a thorough medical examination and compiled a medical report outlining the soft tissue injuries to his lower back.
 The report was then submitted with the Injuries Board ( www.injuriesboard.ie ).
 Ninety days later we received confirmation from the Injuries Board that the insurers accepted blame and were happy for the Board to assess the value of the case.